MuckRock/python-muckrock/docs/requests.rst

 .. class:: documentcloud.requests.RequestClient

   The request client allows access to search, list, create, and retrieve FOIA requests.
 Accessed generally as ``client.agencies``.
-  Refer to the getting started page to look at some examples of searching and filing for requests.
+  Refer to the getting started page to look at some examples of searching and filing requests.

   .. method:: list(self, **params)